norcams/docs-enduser/docs/ssh.rst

 In this paragraph we will show how to

-* Use a jump host (also known as bastion host) as a IPv4-to-IPv6 proxy, and as a general access point for mobile devices such as laptops
+* Use a jump host (also known as bastion host) as an IPv4-to-IPv6 proxy, and as a general access point that is particularly useful when on mobile devices such as laptops

 * How to set up SSH multiplexing when using a jump proxy, for a better workflow when connecting to NREC instances